The Dispute Resolution Review: Hong Kong

 ix Litigation funding

 Generally, third-party funding of litigation is prohibited under Hong Kong law.
 There are, however, three limited exceptions.
 First, a person may have a legitimate common interest in the outcome of the litigation sufficient to justify him or her supporting the litigation.
 Second, an individual may be permitted to fund litigation of a claimant who would otherwise be unable to pursue litigation owing to a lack of funds.
-This is because of the public interest in promoting access to justice.17 Finally, as recently confirmed by a decision of Harris J in the CFI, third-party funding may be permitted by the courts in order to allow a liquidator to pursue litigation that may improve the return to creditors.18 However, outside these situations, the Hong Kong courts take a firm approach towards third parties who aid litigation in return for a share of the profits.19
+This is because of the public interest in promoting access to justice.19 Finally, third-party funding may be permitted by the courts to allow a liquidator to pursue litigation that may improve the return to creditors.20 However, outside these situations, the Hong Kong courts take a firm approach towards third parties who aid litigation in return for a share of the profits.21

 x State immunity

-The doctrine of state immunity applies in Hong Kong.20 State immunity only applies to foreign states, and therefore does not apply to the PRC or Hong Kong.
-On the other hand, the common law doctrine of crown immunity applies to the Central People's Government of the PRC and its state organs.21 Crown immunity in Hong Kong is also absolute meaning that there is no exception for commercial acts of a state organ.
-Nevertheless, the extent to which immunity applies to a state-owned enterprise is often subject to dispute.
-The scope of crown immunity has recently been clarified in the case of TNB Fuel Services Sdn Bhd v.
-China National Coal Group Corporation22 in 2017.
-It was held that China National Coal Group Corporation, a state-owned enterprise that operates its business with significant autonomy and independence, is not a state organ and is therefore not protected by crown immunity.
-Separately, the Hong Kong government and its entities can still be sued under the Crown Proceedings Ordinance.23
+The doctrine of state immunity applies in Hong Kong.22 State immunity only applies to foreign states, and therefore does not apply to the PRC or Hong Kong.
+On the other hand, the common law doctrine of crown immunity applies to the central people's government of the PRC and its state organs.23 Crown immunity in Hong Kong is also absolute, meaning that there is no exception for commercial acts of a state organ.
+Separately, the government and its entities can still be sued under the Crown Proceedings Ordinance.24

 i Conflicts of interest and Chinese walls

-Solicitors in Hong Kong are subject to rules of the Law Society of Hong Kong, which impose strict duties to:
+Solicitors in Hong Kong are subject to rules of the Law Society of Hong Kong (Law Society), which imposes strict duties to:

-- hold in strict confidence all information concerning the business and affairs of the client that the solicitor acquires through acting for the client;24
+- hold in strict confidence all information concerning the business and affairs of the client that the solicitor acquires through acting for the client;25

-- pass on to a client all information relevant to the subject matter in relation to which the solicitor has been instructed regardless of the source of the information;25 and
+- pass on to a client all information relevant to the subject matter in relation to which the solicitor has been instructed regardless of the source of the information;26 and

 The effect of these duties is that a solicitor who is in possession of confidential information concerning one client that is, or might be, relevant to another client is put in an impossible position because he or she owes duties to both clients that conflict; he or she must keep the information confidential but at the same time must pass it on to the other client.
 Thus, managing conflicts of interest in Hong Kong can be a difficult process compared with, say, England, where the rules make allowances for this type of situation.